Yorkshire terrier health problems

 The Yorkshire Terrier is more prone to bladder and kidney stones than other breeds.
 There are several types of stones and if untreated it can lead to severe health problems, such as infections and obstructions, which can lead to life-threatening conditions such as jammed kidneys or a blocked bladder.

 It is advisable to periodically have the urine of your Yorkie checked by a vet and in the event that little stone crystals are found in the urine, your vet can recommend a specific diet or nutritional supplements that help with the prevention of bladder or kidney stones.

 The Yorkshire Terrier is more likely than other breeds to have a liver disorder called portosystemic shunt (PSS).
 It means that some of the blood that should pass through the liver is actually bypassing the organ.
 Usually, symptoms for this condition are detected in the first 6 months of the dog’s life, but sometimes it can be much later.

-The symptoms are very broad and unspecific from a slow-growing and less active puppy compared to its littermates, to vomiting and loss of appetite, or even mental disorders and seizures can be seen.
+The symptoms are very broad and unspecific, from a slow-growing and less active puppy compared to its littermates, to vomiting and loss of appetite, or even mental disorders and seizures.
 It takes exhaustive tests to diagnose this condition and can involve complex surgery for treatment.